How to Use Netflix Without a Smart TV

 A Smart TV is typically defined as a TV with internet capabilities.
 A lot of the time, this simply means it has internet applications like Netflix.
 If you aren’t sure whether your TV is a Smart TV, look at your remote first.
 Assuming you have the original remote, you should see an apps button (perhaps even a Netflix button).
 If you don’t see the app button, head over to the TV’s menu and search for apps here.

 Of course, if you know the model number, Google it.
 Not only will you pull up information about your TV, but you’ll likely get instructions on how to access the Netflix app if it does support it.

 Can I watch Netflix on my TV if it isn’t a Smart TV?

-The majority of these devices are fairly cheap and can be picked up at a store or ordered online.
-Of course, if you have a gaming console such as an Xbox or PlayStation you can certainly use Netflix on those as well.
+Most of these devices are relatively cheap and can be picked up at a store or ordered online.
+Of course, if you have a gaming console such as an Xbox or PlayStation, you can certainly use Netflix on those as well.

 Even if you don’t have a TV with internet access, you can still use another device to stream Netflix to your TV.
 Regardless of if it’s a Chromecast, Firestick, or laptop, the ability to watch Netflix from your television’s screen is only a few cables, clicks, or taps away.